 Multi-cloud multi-cluster Kubernetes means increased complexity, but it also offers unique advantages that can enable more efficient operation of your apps and services:

-These benefits mean going multi-cluster is often an attractive option for teams that feel restricted by their current single-cluster Kubernetes configuration.
+The benefits we listed above mean that going multi-cluster is often an attractive option for teams that feel restricted by their current single-cluster Kubernetes configuration.
 Nonetheless, there are also significant drawbacks that need to be anticipated to ensure a smooth experience:

 Let’s look at what you can do to address these problems and succeed with multi-cluster Kubernetes.

-The following key factors should feature in your deployment plan — they’ll help ensure your architecture delivers all the benefits discussed above while minimizing the risk of unexpected challenges.
+The following key factors should be included in your deployment plan.
+They’ll help ensure your architecture delivers all the benefits discussed above while minimizing the risk of unexpected challenges.

 Step 1: Select the right cloud providers